 LESSONS IN FOOD ALLERGY: THE FINDINGS OF THE ALLERGY TEAM’S TEACHER AND PARENT SURVEY

-Teachers need more support to understand the scale of food allergy amongst their pupils and what procedures their schools have in place to support them, according to our survey of over 100 teachers.
+Teachers need more support to understand the scale of food allergy amongst their pupils and what procedures their schools have in place to support them, according to our survey of over 100 teachers carried out in April 2022.

 The Allergy Team set out to gather first-hand accounts of what was happening in UK schools, following contact with numerous parents who felt their children weren’t being kept safe or that their school didn’t “get” food allergy.
 We also heard from teachers who wanted better support and broader training.